Careers

 QUALIFICATIONS

-- Ability to approach relations with volunteers, family and staff with empathy, kindness and professionalism.
+- Strong interpersonal communication skills and ability to approach relations with staff and external partners with empathy, kindness, and professionalism.

-- Ability to prioritize tasks and organize responsibilities to effectively address multiple, simultaneous projects and manage deadlines.
+- Ability to prioritize tasks and organize responsibilities to effectively address multiple simultaneous projects and manage deadlines.

 - Demonstrated intermediate to advanced computer skills (Microsoft Office experience required).